statsguy/gettingandcleaningdatacoursera/README.md

 ```

 Then, column names of dataframes are changed to meaningful names.
 For this, *features.txt* file is loaded
 and feature names are used to name the columns.
-For the column corresponding to the activity, column name is changed to *activity*, and similarly, for the column corresponding to the subject ids, column name is changed to *subject_id*.
+For the column corresponding to the activity, column name is changed to *activity*, and similarly, for the column corresponding to the subject ids, column name is changed to *subjectId*.

 ```r
 features <- read.csv("features.txt", header=FALSE, sep=" ")